PittOnlineAdvisor/OnlineAdvisor_Documents/BeyondTranscripts 2024 Deployment Doc Update/StudentPaths Docker Deployment.md

 - To access the file, navigate to your local OnlineAdvisor_ML folder.
 - Below is an example `docker-compose.yml` file, replace the `image` field under `advisor-frontend`, `advisor-backend`, and `advisor-ml` accordingly depending on the image generated in the previous step
+- Please note that the application requires MySQL version 8

 ```yml
 version: "3.8"